 Bored vs Boring

-Why is it that you are playing, you are singing, you are sleeping, but when you have something uninteresting happening around you, you are not boring but getting bored.
+Both, bored and boring, carry similar meaning, but there is some difference between bored and boring when it comes to their usage.
+It is very useful to know the difference between bored and boring, if you want to use these two words to describe situations and things appropriately.
+Why is it that when you are playing, you are singing, you are sleeping, you are not bored, but when you have something uninteresting happening around you, you are bored?
+Why is a programme boring and you feel or are bored?
+Cannot you say you are boring?
 This is where students learning English, especially those for whom it is a foreign language, become a bit confused.
 There are many such examples in English language, but we shall restrict ourselves to the difference between bored and boring for a while.

-If you are watching a boring movie, you are not boring but getting bored.
+If you are watching a boring movie, you are not boring, but getting bored.
 So, it is the movie that is boring and not you, who is boring.
-You feel bored, not boring like other ing verbs.
+You feel bored, not boring like other -ing verbs.
 But, if you are boring, (yes it is a valid usage) then other people do not wish to be around you.
-Look at following examples.
+Look at the following examples.

 What is the difference between Bored and Boring?